Call for Submissions (Closed) – The Understory: Roots of a New India

 Do contributors get paid?

 We are a small, mission-driven press.
 Contributors will receive a copy of the book and full credit.
-Proceeds from this book will go to a non-profit that the contributors decide.
+Proceeds from this book will go to non-profits chosen by the contributors.

 Can I remain anonymous?